 Laughing during Pregnancy – Benefits to Mom and Baby

-Laughing during pregnancy is a boon for expecting mamas-to-be!
-Yes, similar to non-pregnant people, laughing does a great deal in keeping a mother’s health in check.
-In fact, doctors recommend pregnant women laugh and smile as much as they can to keep the happy endorphins coming and keep stress miles away.
-Laughing in the first trimester is a great start to pregnancy, and continuing it will ensure a happy and stress-free pregnancy journey.
+Laughing during pregnancy is a blessing for expecting mamas-to-be!
+As per the Mayo Clinic Press, laughing, in general, reduces stress by decreasing stress hormones like epinephrine and cortisol (1), and it helps mothers as well.
+In fact, doctors recommend that pregnant women laugh and smile as much as they can to keep the happy endorphins coming and keep stress miles away.
+Laughing in pregnancy in the first trimester is a great start to pregnancy, and continuing it will ensure a happy and stress-free pregnancy journey.
 At times, you may end up in a laughing fit because of a joke or a funny incident.
 There’s no need to worry about it since laughing while pregnant not only helps you stay happy but also helps your baby develop.
-This is just the crux of it.
-Let’s dig a little more and learn some fascinating deals about laughing in pregnancy!
+So, the next time someone asks you, “Is laughing good for pregnancy?” you know what to say.

 Benefits of Laughing During Pregnancy